 Tell us about a typical weekend.

-Proudest moment in parenting?
+What is your proudest moment in parenting?

 We just had a baby girl less than two weeks ago.
-Our twins are four and a half, and we’ve been having such a wonderful time learning and experiencing life together.
+Our twins are four and a half, and we’ve been having such a memorable time learning and experiencing life together.
 I can’t pick one moment, but I’m proud to be a father invested in the growth and success of my children.